 - Initiating Charges: The dean of students (or designee) or comparable office on each campus is responsible for investigating complaints of alleged violations of the Academic Integrity Policy, and the student conduct hearing panel will be called upon to hear cases under the following circumstances:

 - If after a thorough review of a complaint it is determined that there is sufficient evidence to formally charge a student with a violation of the policy.

 - If at the conclusion of the academic resolution (informal) process the student disputes the allegation and does not accept responsibility for violating the Academic Integrity Policy or disagrees with the sanction(s) imposed by an instructor.

 - A review of a student's disciplinary record indicates a second reported violation of the Academic Integrity Policy.

-- The instructor or the dean of students (or designee) feels that the seriousness of the first offense warrants a review by the student conduct board.
+- The instructor or the dean of students (or designee) feels that the seriousness of the first offense warrants a review by the student conduct hearing panel.